Two-day

 threw light on the relevance and significance of the Seminar.

-Dr. Sanaullah Mir of the Department of Philosophy at AMU
+Dr. Sanaullah Mir of the Department

-delivered the keynote address.
-He highlighted the characterizing features
+of Philosophy at AMU delivered the keynote address.
+He highlighted

-of Amin Kamil's poetry and its various dimensions.
-According to Dr.
+the characterizing features of Amin Kamil's poetry and its various

-Mir, Amin Kamil is the foremost exponent of the modern sensibility
+dimensions.
+According to Dr. Mir, Amin Kamil is the foremost exponent

-in Kashmiri poetry.
-Himself an outstanding liberal, his poetry reflects
+of the modern sensibility in Kashmiri poetry.
+Himself an outstanding

-peace, love, freedom, tolerance and pluralism.
-His poetry is deeply
+liberal, his poetry reflects peace, love, freedom, tolerance and pluralism.

-mystical and can as well be deemed to be presaging central themes
+His poetry is deeply mystical and can as well be deemed to be presaging

-and celebration of the mystery of human existence.
+an exploration and celebration of the mystery of human existence.

-AMU, Chief Guest of the Seminar, reviewed the history and evolution
+of the Department of English at AMU, Chief Guest of the Seminar, reviewed

-of Kashmiri poetry from Lala Ishveri of the eighteenth century Kashmir
+the history and evolution of Kashmiri poetry from Lala Ishveri of

-via Sheikh Nuruddin Wali and Habba Khatoon to Amin Kamil.
-He paid
+the eighteenth century Kashmir via Sheikh Nuruddin Wali and Habba

-judicious and fulsome tributes to Amin Kamil for his espousal of liberalism,
+Khatoon to Amin Kamil.
+He paid judicious and fulsome tributes to Amin

-humanism and pluralism.
-He lauded Kamil’s masterpiece short-story
+Kamil for his espousal of liberalism, humanism and pluralism.
+He lauded

-The Cock-fight as a unique story in the body of Indian short stories
+Kamil’s masterpiece short-story The Cock-fight as a unique story

-written in the last century.
+in the body of Indian short stories written in the last century.

 Professor Qazi Afzal, Director, Advanced Studies of Urdu,